PIM

 There’s been a surge in social selling, an uptick in subscription services, and an increase in incredibly targeted email marketing campaigns — but nothing is quite as effective as a recommendation from a trusted source.

 In the past, this would come in the form of word-of-mouth marketing, where a friend or family member would recommend a product.
-The advent of social media has created a new form of word-of-mouth marketing: influencer marketing (or influencer partnerships).
+The advent of social media has created a new form of word-of-mouth marketing: influencer marketing (or influencer brand partnerships).

 It’s not just big-name influencers like the Kim Kardashians of the world, either.